Quick Start

 - Run the examples to see real applications

-- Open the dashboard to monitor your system
+- Open the monitor to monitor your system